P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, -46.34%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 333.33%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+If the growth rate of the prior three quarter's earnings, 162.07%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -50.00%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
 The growth rate over this period for ALOT is -50.0%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 333.33% must be greater than or equal to the historical growth which is 37.06%.
-Since this is not the case ALOT would therefore pass this test.
+The EPS growth rate for the current quarter, -50.00% must be greater than or equal to the historical growth which is 37.06%.
+Since this is not the case ALOT would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-ALOT's long-term growth rate of -11.48%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+ALOT's long-term growth rate of 37.06%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [PASS]